-- Further workup required in patients with confirmed dyslipidemia
+Further workup: required in patients with confirmed dyslipidemia

-- Assess for cardiovascular disease (CVD)
+- Assess for cardiovascular disease (CVD).

-- Assess for other major risk factors of CVD
+- Assess for other major risk factors of CVD.

-- Goal: Improve serum lipid levels to reduce the risk of cardiovascular disease.
+- Goal: improve serum lipid levels to reduce the risk of cardiovascular disease

-- General measures: lifestyle modifications
+Nonpharmacological measures: lifestyle modifications

-- Surgical removal for cosmetic reasons is possible but is associated with a high rate of recurrence.
+- Surgical removal for cosmetic reasons is possible but is associated with a high rate of recurrence

 - Initiate moderate-intensity or high-intensity statin therapy.

-|Guidelines for lipid-lowering therapy (ATP III guidelines)|
+|Guidelines for lipid-lowering therapy in adults|

 |LDL goal (mg/dL)||Lifestyle modifications indicated (mg/dL)||Medical therapy indicated (mg/dL)|

-- Screening high-risk individuals (i.e., with other risk factors for cardiovascular disease): ♂ > 20–25 years; ♀ > 30–35 years
+- Screening of high-risk individuals (i.e., with other risk factors for cardiovascular disease): ♂ > 20–25 years; ♀ > 30–35 years

-- Screening low-risk individuals: ♂ > 35 years; ♀ > 45 years
+- Screening of low-risk individuals: ♂ > 35 years; ♀ > 45 years

 - Clinical features